ch604/cpanel-wildcard-autossl/README.md

 While it's possible to use alternate SSL or DNS providers, or non-wildcard domains, or manipulate key algos for advanced security, its outside the scope of this specific project.
 I just needed a way to get wildcard SSLs to stay up to date which was simple to use.
 Feel free to fork the project or submit patch requests!

-If you want to set up acme.sh on your own, and just use the 'import this certificate to cPanel' part, you can grab 'renew-hook.sh' and use that as your --renew-hook argument for acme.sh manually.
+If you want to set up acme.sh on your own, and just use the 'import a certificate to cPanel' part, you can grab 'renew-hook.sh' and use that as your --renew-hook argument for acme.sh manually.
+Just make sure you have URI::Escape installed through cpan. acme.sh handles the cronjob for certificates it orders.

 * I'm having a problem!
 Where can I get help?